Thompson submachine gun: Development

-Brigadier general John T. Thompson was the original developer of the Thompson submachine gun, who spent most of his career in the ordnance department of the U.S. Army.
+Brigadier General John T. Thompson, who spent most of his career in the ordnance department of the U.S. Army, was the original inventor and developer of the Thompson submachine gun.
 He envisioned it as being a fully automatic rifle in order to replace the bolt-action service rifles then in use (such as the American M1903 Springfield).

 Thompson came across a patent issued to the American inventor John Bell Blish in 1915, while searching for a way to allow his weapon to operate safely without the complexity of a recoil or gas-operated reloading mechanism.
-Blish's design (then known as the Blish Lock) was based on the supposed adhesion of inclined metal surfaces under pressure.
+Blish's design (then known as the Blish lock) was based on the supposed adhesion of inclined metal surfaces under pressure.
 Thompson gained financial backing from the businessman Thomas F. Ryan and proceeded to found a company, which he named the Auto-Ordnance Company, in 1916, for the purpose of developing his new "auto rifle".

 The Thompson was primarily developed in Cleveland, Ohio.
 Its principal designers were Theodore H. Eickhoff, Oscar V. Payne, and George E. Goll.
-By late 1917, the limits of the Blish Lock were discovered (which is essentially an extreme manifestation of static friction), and, rather than the firearm working as a locked breech, the weapon was instead designed to function as a friction-delayed blowback action.
-It was found that the only cartridge currently in service suitable for use with the new lock was the .45 ACP.
+By late 1917, the limits of the Blish lock were discovered (which is essentially an extreme manifestation of static friction), and, rather than the firearm working as a locked breech, the weapon was instead designed to function as a friction-delayed blowback action.
+It was found that the only cartridge then in service suitable for use with the new lock was the .45 ACP.
 General Thompson envisioned a "one-man, hand-held machine gun" chambered in .45 ACP to be used as a "trench broom" for the ongoing trench warfare of World War I. Oscar V. Payne designed the new firearm along with its stick and drum magazines.
 The project was titled "Annihilator I".
 Most of the design issues had been resolved by 1918; however, the war ended two days before prototypes could be shipped to Europe.